WebOrigami/docs/src/eg/intro.md

 }
 ```

-If you want to use `eg` in a JavaScript project of your own, you'll need to create a `package.json` entry like that.
+If you want to use `eg` in a JavaScript project of your own, you'll need to create a `package.json` file that contains such a `"type": "module"` entry.

 ## Use `eg` as a general-purpose JavaScript shell tool